ThaMarlock/Styleguids/C-Sharp.md

 1. Preamble
 2. Naming Conventions
+3. Structure
+4. Formatting
+5. Examples

-3. Ordering
+7. Ordering
-4. Other Conventions
+8. Other Conventions

 ## Preamble
 This document outlines the recommended coding style for C# projects.
 It aims to improve code readability, consistency, and maintainability, aligning with Google's internal practices for other languages.